Pelepoy/ecomm-test/README.md

 **E-commerce Store**

-This project is a full-stack e-commerce store built with Node.js, Express, React, and Redux.
+This project is a full-stack e-commerce store built with Node.js[v20.11.0], Express, React[18.2.0], and Redux.
 It includes features such as product listing, product details, and cart functionality.

 **Setup**